AntonKueltz/AntonKueltz.github.io/_posts/2022-10-07-cryptopals-set1-challenge3.md

 that key as the best guess for the true key.

-Technically we already know the plaintext when we find the key and can just return that along with the key, but for future problems an interface that returns only the key is a bit cleaner.
+Technically we already know the plaintext when we find the key and can just return that along with the key, but for future problems an interface that returns only the key is handier.
 Plus the extra decryption operation doesn't change our runtime complexity, the core of the computational complexity here is in the brute force attack which is O(2^n), where n is the size of the key in bits.